pkourouklidis/panoptes-wiki/Core-Concepts.md

 ```

 ## Algorithm Execution
-So far we have seen that we can create _Algorithms_ to detect dataset shift based on their input.
-In addition to that, we also need a way to specify which data the _Algorithms_ should operate on and what should happen if dataset shift is detected.
-In this way, we can reuse an _Algorithm_ to detect dataset shift for multiple deployed models.
+So far we have seen that we can create _Algorithms_ to detect dataset shift based on the received input.
+In addition to that, we also need a way to specify which data the _Algorithms_ should receive as input and what should happen if dataset shift is detected.
+This way, we can reuse an _Algorithm_ to detect dataset shift for multiple deployed models.

 For this purpose, we can create _Base Algorithm Executions_ and _Higher Order Algorithm Executions_.
 Here is an example of a _Base Algorithm Execution_.

 ```
 BaseAlgorithmExecution wait_duration_shift{
     algorithm kolmogorovsmirnov
-    live data wait_duration
+    live data service_duration
-    historical data wait_duration
+    historical data service_duration
-    actions 1->retrainCallcenterLinear
+    actions 1->emailMe
     parameter values pValue = 0.05
 }
 ```

 As we can see for _Base Algorithm Executions_, we can specify the following:
 - The _Algorithm_ to be executed.
-- The features/predictions/labels that will be used as input from the _historical_ and the _live data_. **Beware**, it is not necessary to include data from both sets.
+- The features/predictions/labels that will be used as input from the _historical data_ and the _live data_. **Beware**, it is not necessary to include data from both sets.
 Some _Algorithms_ might be fine to operate only on _live data_.
-We can for example calculate the accuracy/recall/f1 score/etc. on recent data of a deployed model by using as input the prediction and the labels in the _live data_.
+We can for example calculate the accuracy/recall/f1 score that a deployed model has achieved on recent data by using as input the prediction and the labels in the _live data_.
-- A mapping from the potential results of the _Algorithm Execution_ to the _Action_ that should be triggered.
+- A mapping from the potential results of the _Algorithm Execution_ to the _Action Execution_ that should be triggered.
 - Values for the parameters of the _Algorithm_ if there are any.

 ## Action
 An _Action_ is a functionality of the underlying platform that can be triggered in response to dataset shift.
+For example, when an _Algorithm Execution_ indicates the presence of dataset shift, we could send an email notification.

 ```
-Action retrain{
+Action email{
-    parameters
+    parameters email
-        ioNames,
-        containerImage
 }
 ```

+Similarly to _Algorithm Runtimes_, _Action_ implementations are not meant to be developed by data scientists.
+They exist in our PDL scripts just to be referenced by _Action Executions_ that can be triggered in response to dataset shift.

 ## Action Execution
-In line with _Algorithm Executions_, _Action Executions_ are the application of a generic _Action_ in a specific scenario.
+_Action Executions_ parameterize a generic _Action_ so it can be used in a specific scenario.
+For example, the email _Action_ needs to be parametrized with the email address of the intended email notification recipient.

 ```
-ActionExecution retrainCallcenterLinear{
+ActionExecution emailMe{
-    action retrainAction
+    action email
-    parameter values
+    parameter values email=panagiotis.kourouklidis@bt.com
-        ioNames="wait_duration,service_duration,is_happy",
-        containerImage="registry.docker.nat.bt.com/panoptes/callcenter-model-training:latest"
 }
 ```
 ## Trigger